wmws2/cordsnet/README.md

 - If you wish to work with ImageNet, you will need to download and unpack <code>ILSVRC2012_img_train.tar</code> and <code>ILSVRC2012_img_val.tar</code>.
 We refrain from distributing the dataset here, but a quick Google search should get you the link or torrent to those files.
 Other datasets in this work, namely MNIST, F-MNIST and CIFAR-10/100 will automatically download if you do not have them when you run our code.

 #### 4.2 Description
 We provide two ways to train the model: one using our proposed method to initialize the weights and then fine tune, and another by training directly from random initialization.
-To use our proposed method, run the scripts in this folder in numerical order.
-To simply train a model directly after randomly initializing the weights, you can run <code>main_training_5_finetune.py</code> without loading pretrained weights.
+To use our proposed method, run the scripts in numerical order.
+To train a model directly after randomly initializing model weights, run <code>main_training_5_finetune.py</code> without loading pretrained weights.

 ### 5. Analysis toolkit
+The working directory here is <code>./analysis</code>.
+We provide the code for numerically stable implementations of Arnoldi iteration and power iteration specifically tailored for convolutional structures.

+#### 5.1 Files needed
+- <code>compute_eigenvalues.py</code> is the script to compute eigenvalues of convolutions using Arnoldi iteration. <br>
+- <code>compute_eigenvector.py</code> is the script to compute the top eigenvector of convolutions using power iteration. <br>

+#### 5.2 Description
+In both files, we first convert a convolutional operation into a linear 2-D weight matrix, and perform eigendecomposition directly.
+You may use them to analyze smaller CNNs.
+In the second half of both files, we provide the code to the iterative algorithms described above.
+In <code>compute_eigenvalues.py</code>, we perform a slow but stable 100-step QR decomposition after Arnoldi iterations to ensure stability.
+Based on our testing, this still runs within a tolerable time window of <10s on our largest models.
+In <code>compute_eigenvector.py</code>, we perform parallelized power iteration leveraging the memory of our GPUs, but you may set <code>trials = 1</code> and still get consistent results.

 ### 6. Citation
 ```